emojidex/libemojidex/README.md

   cmake ..
   ```
 5. Build with "make" on \*nix or import into your IDE and build.
+6. Simply link against the compiled library to use libemojidex.

 Java Native Interface
 ---------------------